Helping patients adopt low carb

 This approach treats them as equal partners, giving them the confidence to make the changes needed to improve their health.

 “If we threaten patients, ‘Do this or else,’ many close down and may not come back for five years.
 If we give them hope, by starting to talk about a better life, it can be so much more motivating.
 For example try inviting them to think about a health goal that matters to them personally.
 For you, as a doctor, it may be to get their HbA1c down, but perhaps they don’t care so much about that.
 Their goal may be to be able to play with their kids, breathe better, or lose weight.
 Then a great next question could be ‘What difference would losing weight make to your life?’
 This question helps the patient think more realistically about a preferred future.
 Only then do you work with them to help decide the steps they can take to achieve their goal,” says Dr. Unwin.

 This style of collaborative interaction has many different names, such as lifestyle coaching, behavioral counseling, and motivational interviewing.
-More than 3600 published journal articles, videos and organizations discuss the effectiveness of motivational interviewing and give specific tips and techniques about this technique.
+More than 5000 published journal articles, videos and organizations discuss the effectiveness of motivational interviewing and give specific tips and techniques.